tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 #### `react-tinacms-github`

-This package provides helpers for setting up TinaCMS to use the Github API, with Github authentication.
+This package provides helpers for setting up TinaCMS to use the GitHub API, with GitHub authentication.

 #### `next-tinacms-github`

-This package provides helpers for managing the github auth token for requests, as well as providing helpers for loading content from the Github API.
+This package provides helpers for managing the github auth token for requests, as well as providing helpers for loading content from the GitHub API.

 ### Environment Variables